-For the past two years, the Digital Media Lab (DMAP) has sought to develop capacity among faculty and graduate students in digital research and pedagogy, and to foster collaborative digital projects in and beyond the department.
+The Digital Media Lab (DMAP) seeks to develop capacity among faculty and graduate students in digital research and pedagogy, and to foster collaborative digital projects in and beyond the department.
 In recognition of the fact that these goals may require substantive time commitments, effort, and expenditures on the part of our department members, we are pleased to announce the Digital Scholarship and Pedagogy Grant program.
 These monetary awards can be directed to numerous expenditures related to digital scholarship and pedagogy.

 Eligibility: Full-time, tenure stream and non-tenure stream faculty may apply for these funds.
 Several categories of funding also apply to graduate students in the department.